 If you’re not sure, try an experiment by getting some Italian hard crusted bread and try slicing ¼” slices with a fine edge/smooth knife and one that’s serrated.

 You’ll see what I mean immediately.

 While you’ll probably use smooth edge blades for most meats, you should use a serrated edge for meats that tend to be very touch, such as a lean meats like venison.

-- Don’t try to slice it as soon as it’s out of the oven
+- Don’t try to slice the roast beef as soon as it’s out of the oven

 - You need to let the meat rest first.